apalache-mc/apalache/features.md

 ### Sequences

-Not supported yet, but will be as soon as we have a decent type inference engine.
+Not supported yet, but will in milestone `0.5-dev-lang`.

 ### FiniteSets